Murtazah1/Murtazah1.github.io/content/_index.md

 +++
-title= "Murtaza Blog"
+title= "Murtaza's Blog"
 template = "homepage.html"
 +++

-Hi my name is Murtaza and I am a Computer Science graduate from the University of Houston
+Hi my name is Muhammad Murtaza Husain and I am a Computer Science graduate from the University of Houston

-Checkout all the [options you can configure](./posts/configuration) and the [example pages](./tags/example/).
+This is my blog where I can showcase my projects and endeavors related to programming/computer science.